 CAVALIERE 30” Range Hood

 The first range hood on our list is the convertible, 30-inch range hood by CAVALIERE (technical model number SV218B2-30-LED-WM).
 Rated at 860 CFM, the CAVALIERE is designed to handle the roughest and toughest experiments you can cook up in the kitchen.
-This should be enough suction power to work properly over most, if not all, residential stovetops.
+It should be enough suction power to work properly over most, if not all, residential stovetops.

-The CAVALIERE comes with a telescoping flue, allowing the range hood to be installed in ceilings of up to nine feet high.
+The CAVALIERE comes with a telescoping flue, allowing the range hood to be installed on ceilings of up to nine feet high.
 Inside of the box is a six-inch exhaust duct where, if you choose to do so, heat and foul smells are vented to keep your kitchen as comfortable as possible.

 Cosmo 63190 36-in Wall-Mount Range Hood